Outrageous Vet Bills

 Can't Afford the Vet

 I just got hit with vet bills for both my two cats this past month totaling close to $500!
 One had a urinary tract infection and the other an older cat an infected mouth.
-I have heard of using local vet schools but are they a saving' and does an actual vet or do the students work on the animal?
+I have heard of using local vet schools but do they save, and does an actual vet or do the students work on the animal?
 It seems that I work so hard at my frugal lifestyle but this is one of the few areas that I don't have much control over.

 My husband is currently a veterinary student and until recently, when our first child was born, I was also a staff member at the college of veterinary medicine.
 At these hospitals, students do see patients only during their last year of education and are always accompanied by a professor of veterinary medicine, who is board-certified in various specialties.
 Unfortunately the prices at a veterinary teaching hospital will not be much better as this person has paid, and in some cases, may be much higher.
 At our veterinary teaching hospital, some fees and charges are increased as much as 400% over cost.